 - And others from the list of 95 that have not been approved for travel via the regular PCR test entry method.

 The visa itself is Georgia’s standard 365 day visa on arrival that allows you to live and work without restriction in Georgia.
-This is not a new visa, it’s one of the most flexible tourist visas in the world and Georgia has been offering this to foreign visitors for years.
+This is not a new visa, it’s one of the most flexible tourist visas in the world, and Georgia has been offering this to foreign visitors for years.

 Who Can Apply / What Are The Requirements?

-Remote workers including employees, freelancers and entrepreneurs.
+Remote workers including employees, freelancers, and entrepreneurs.

 The following requirements are explained within the new legislation Order №1-1 / 334 by the Minister of Economy and Sustainable Development of Georgia:

-- Remote workers need to prove $2,000 USD equivalent per month income by uploading their past 12-months of bank statement or contracts showing future income.
+- Remote workers need to prove $2,000 USD equivalent per month income by uploading their past 12-months of bank statements or contracts showing future income.
 It has also been proven multiple times that showing you have >$24,000 USD (or equivalent in any currency) in savings will be sufficient.
 Essentially, anyone showing means that total around this sum, seems to have been accepted.